Bahrul-Rozak/Bahrul-Rozak/README.md

 # 💫 About Me:
 Hi, my name is Bahrul Rozak, my friends call me Rozak, Ozak, Zak, Kang Bakso, Jenderal.
 I am a self-taught Web Developer.
-I'm from Indonesia, currently I work with Codeigniter and Laravel, but in my previous job I also used Vue JS and Microsoft SQL Server
+I'm from Indonesia, currently I work with Codeigniter and Laravel, but in my previous job I also used Vue JS and Microsoft SQL Server.
+Now currently im learning NodeJs

 ## 🌐 Socials: